kkga/tdx/README.md

 [storage format][vdirstorage].

-iCalendar-compatibility means it can be used as a CLI companion to any CalDAV-enabled todo program, such as iOS Reminders.
+iCalendar-compatibility means it can be used as a CLI companion to any CalDAV-enabled todo program, such as iOS Reminders or [Tasks.org](https://tasks.org/).
 See more on how to set up calendars and synchronization in [vdirsyncer documentation][vdirdocs].

 [iCalendar]: https://en.wikipedia.org/wiki/ICalendar